Wednesday, November 7, 2018

 BONUS BOB LARKIN: The Archer, Fugitive From Our TV Screens

 Bob Larkin painted this TV Guide advertisement in 1981 for a proposed NBC television sword & sorcery series titled Archer Strikes Back.
 The series never materialized but a lengthy pilot was made and it aired on April 12, 1981.
-After some editing the pilot was released theatrically in Europe in December of 1981 as Archer and the Sorceress, where it had a brief but relatively successful movie run.
+After some editing the pilot was released theatrically in Europe in December, 1981 as Archer and the Sorceress, where it had a brief but relatively successful movie run.
 Here in the U.S. it was released only on VHS home videotape in 1987, and again in 1999, as The Archer: Fugitive from the Empire.

 VHS blurb: "Deadly creatures, mysterious wizards and beautiful enchantresses abound in this fantastic sword and sorcery adventure.
 Set in a strange and dark world filled with magic and mystery, a rugged young warrior seeks out a legendary sorcerer who can help him find the real murderer of his bloodsire.
 Aided only by his mystical Heart Bow and a verbose swordsman, the brave youth must overcome horrendous monsters and the evil wizard to save his people.
 Incredible action and special effects highlight this adventure that has an unerring aim for excitement."

 Archer preceded a slew of fantasy and sword & sorcery movies that followed in its wake, including Dragonslayer by two months, and Conan the Barbarian by one full year.
-It's also the first movie to have a 100 percent completely synthesized score, which I found surprisingly compatible with the action and fantasy tropes on display.
+It's also the first movie to have a 100 percent completely synthesized score, which I found weirdly compatible with the action and fantasy tropes on display.

 The film was headlined by television soap opera star Lane Caudell and actors Victor Campos and Belinda Bauer.
 Other actors included Kabir Bedi, George Innes, Marc Alaimo, Allan Rich, John Hancock, Priscilla Pointer, and George Kennedy.
 It was written, produced and directed by Nicholas J. Corea (1943-1999).
 Corea, who also wrote the crime novel The Cleaner Breed (Avon, 1974, cover artist unknown), was adamant on seeking out people for the project that were familiar with fantasy in order to insure that the TV show would please fantasy fans.
 He, and they, presumably, pretty much pulled it off, as most viewers then and even now seem to have a genuine fondness towards the whole silly shebang.
 I certainly do, even though many aspects of the film and its processes are now dated.